RouteFormer: A Transformer-Based Routing Framework for Autonomous Vehicles: Simulation Setup

 The evaluation metric used, known as the optimality gap, $o_g \in \mathbb{R}$, follows the standard approach in the literature~\cite{TSP_RL_2022} and is defined as

 where $l_m, l_s \in \mathbb{R}$ are the model and solver tour lengths, respectively.

 The solver used in these tests is the Concorde solver \cite{concorde}.
 Concorde's TSP solver is an LP-based program designed to solve TSP-like problems.
 It has been used to obtain the optimal solutions to the full set of 110 TSPLIB instances.
-Hence, its solution was used as the ground truth solution when evaluating TRATSS's performance, as it is known to provide \textit{optimal} solutions to TSP and TSP-like problems.
+Hence, its solution was used as the baseline solution when evaluating RouteFormer's performance, as it is known to provide \textit{optimal} solutions to TSP and TSP-like problems.

 For the baseline in~\eqref{gradient}, we used a greedy rollout approach \cite{2019_kool_attention}.
 The model in step $t$ of the training is frozen and serves as the baseline updated every $u = 1000$ steps.
 Each epoch consists of 1000 steps, with the baseline updated at the end of each epoch.
 For real scenario testing (as discussed in item 4 above), we used a critic baseline \cite{2017_Neural_Combinatorial} for comparison.
 In the critic baseline, $b(s)$ in \eqref{gradient} is defined as $b(s) = \hat{v}(s,\textbf{w})$, where $\hat{v}(s,\textbf{w})$ is a learned value function parameterized by $\textbf{w}$.
 The critic network consists of a linear feedforward layer, the encoder~\ref{sec:Encoder}, and two consecutive linear feedforward layers.